 - The 12 Apostles

-Great Ocean Road Stop 1: Maits Rest Rainforest Walk
+Stop 1: Maits Rest Rainforest Walk

-Apollo Bay to Maits Rest Rainforest Walk: 17 kilometres / 17 mins
+Distance: Apollo Bay to Maits Rest Rainforest Walk: 17 kilometres / 17 mins

 Grab some lunch to go if you’re planning to explore the Great Otway National Park; there aren’t many options for food along the way.
 Pick up one of the famous scallop pies from the Apollo Bay Bakery or have a fresh sandwich made.

 Leaving Apollo Bay, it isn’t long before you transition from ocean views to the rainforest interior.
-The Great Otway National Park extends from Torquay in the east to Princetown in the west and is filled with forests, ancient trees, waterfalls and waterways, and an array of wildlife and flora.
+The Great Otway National Park extends from Torquay in the east to Princetown in the west and is filled with forests, ancient trees, waterfalls and waterways, and an array of wildlife and plants.

 Start at Maits Rest Rainforest Walk, a short 1-kilometre stroll through a rainforest track.
 This easy walk follows boardwalks through fern gullies and past trees that are hundreds of years old.